Asari87/PANG/README.md

 Got no on going quests?
 Then pop into existence and pop giant balls for unknown reasons!

+On Windows
+A & D - move left and right
+W - fire

+On Android
+Use joystick and fire button

 ![Screenshot 2023-05-20 220505](https://github.com/Asari87/PANG/assets/105987847/d4a13f96-e28c-4ba7-8d85-4ec692877150)

 Pop the same balls in different backgrounds!